How Trainertext Works

 If the learner finds auditory memory retention hard, then we guide them towards books with shorter words, but that is the only limitation.
-So we use books about jokes, amazing cars, spy gadgets, weird animals, crazy weather and other nonfiction subjects, plus a whole raft of fiction stories too, including classics.
+We use books about jokes, amazing cars, spy gadgets, weird animals, crazy weather and other nonfiction subjects, plus a whole raft of fiction stories too, including classics.

 If you have ever read any phonically “leveled” books with a child you will know what torture they are!
 I have been there as a parent and I am not sure who hated them more; me or my children.

 Dialect changes for different countries

 To go back to the example of “was”, we would use the Octopus who Knocked a Puss above the letter “a” for the British coding.
 For an American we would code it using the Umbrella Man with a Suntan above the letter “a”.